Time-integrated constraint on neutrino flux of CHIME fast radio burst sources with 10-year IceCube point-source data: Introduction

 Recently, the Canadian Hydrogen Intensity Mapping Experiment (CHIME)/FRB Collaboration released the first catalog, containing a total of 492 FRB sources, among which 18 are repeating sources \citep{chime/frbcollaboration2021FirstCHIMEFRB}.
 The recently released 2008--2018 all-sky point-source IceCube data \citep{icecubecollaboration2021IceCubeDataNeutrino}, on the other hand, have 1134450 neutrino events spanning ten years.
 The availability of these two large catalogs makes it possible to perform a direct search of associations between the two types of astrophysical events.
+Note that the observing times of the two catalogs do not overlap.
+However, some FRB repeaters (e.g. FRB 121102) have been known to persist for at least a decade and some recently detected repeaters do not show a significant evolution of burst rate on a timescale of years.
+Even for apparent non-repeating FRBs, rate arguments suggest that they likely do not originate from cataclysmic events \citep{ravi2019PrevalenceRepeatingFast,luo2020FRBLuminosityFunction} and the lack of multiple detection may be a result of low repetition rate or that most repeated bursts are below the radio detection sensitivity threshold.
+It is very likely that these ``non-repeating" FRBs also emitted additional bursts in the past, but these other bursts were not detected.
+It is therefore reasonable to assume that the activity level of FRB sources remained nearly constant during the timescale difference between the two catalogs.

-In this work, we conduct a search for the association between FRBs and neutrinos for both individual FRBs and the CHIME FRB population.
-While we did not find any significant association between IceCube neutrinos with any FRB or the FRB population, we attempt to constrain the upper limit of CHIME FRBs' contribution to the IceCube diffuse neutrino flux.
+In this work, we conduct a search for association between FRBs and neutrinos for both individual FRBs and the CHIME FRB population.
+While we did not find any significant association between IceCube neutrinos and any FRB or the FRB population, we constrain the contribution from CHIME FRBs to the IceCube diffuse neutrino flux.